2020 NFL Draft: Jacksonville Jaguars preview

 DJ Chark brought some excitement to the offense but lacks No. 1 receiver

 traits.
-Dede Westbrook and Marqise Lee are capable starters, not much more.
-If
+Dede Westbrook is a capable starter but not much more.
+If Jerry Jeudy

-Jerry Jeudy of Alabama or CeeDee Lamb of Oklahoma slide all the way to 20, the
+of Alabama or CeeDee Lamb of Oklahoma slide all the way to 20, the Jaguars

 Safety